zengelan/eks-workshop/content/040_shiftleft/230_configuremvc/_index.md

 ## Configure MVISION Cloud

-Now that Jenkins is configured and ready to
+Now that Jenkins is configured and ready to scan files with MVISION Cloud, we need to configure MVISION Cloud's policies

 1. **Enable Policies** - Jenkins needs to know its IP address to write correct URLs and hyperlinks
 2. ...